 The set includes two trivets that can be used when placing hot pans on the counter, serving at the table, or separating the pans when stacked.
 Other features include cool-touch, riveted stainless-steel handles designed for comfort and durability, and safe in the oven up to 500 degrees.

 Related: The Best Frying Pans

 Calphalon Premier Space-Saving Nonstick Set

 A top name in nonstick cookware delivers a stackable set with all the essentials, including an 8-inch and a 10-inch frying pan, a 2.5-quart and a 3.5-quart saucepan, a 3-quart sauté pan, and a 6-quart stockpot.
 The flat, tempered glass lids and pans are designed to nest in any order and can save up to 30 percent more space than non-stackable sets.
 A part of Calphalon’s Premier line, the nonstick coating is designed to last up to 40 percent longer than the Classic series, which makes this set worth the investment if you value high-performance cookware but lack storage space.

 The triple-layer, hard-anodized aluminum interior has a scratch-free finish that withstands the use of metal utensils.
 The nonstick coating allows for easy cleanup, and the pieces are dishwasher safe too.
 The long handles stay cool on the stovetop omitting the need for oven mitts or potholders.
 And the pans are oven-safe up to 450 degrees, making for a seamless transition from stovetop to oven recipes.

-The top spot belongs to the Anolon Advanced Home Hard-Anodized Nonstick 11-Piece Cookware Set (view at Bed Bath & Beyond) for its versatile assortment of pots and pans, durable construction, and overall nonstick performance.
+The top spot belongs to the Anolon Advanced Home Hard-Anodized Nonstick 11-Piece Cookware Set (view at Amazon) for its versatile assortment of pots and pans, durable construction, and overall nonstick performance.
+While long-lasting cookware sets are hard to find when shopping on a budget, the Tramontina Nesting 11-Piece Nonstick Cookware Set (view at Amazon) has everything you need and should last you for years.

 What to Look for in a Nonstick Cookware Set